Switzerland Itinerary - 7 Days / 9 days

 Suggested 7-Day Switzerland Itinerary

-Switzerland Itinerary, Day 0-1:- Zurich & Rhine Falls
+Switzerland Itinerary, Day 0-1:- ZURICH & RHINE FALLS

 By Train: 2 hours / By Car: 1 hour 40 minutes

-Switzerland Itinerary, Day 2:- Interlaken
+Switzerland Itinerary, Day 2:- INTERLAKEN

-Switzerland Itinerary, Day 3:- Jungfraujoch
+Switzerland Itinerary, Day 3:- JUNGFRAUJOCH

-Switzerland Itinerary, Day 4:- Travel to Zermatt
+Switzerland Itinerary, Day 4:- ZERMATT

 By Train: 2 hours 40 minutes / By Car: 2 hours 15 minutes

-Wander about the town to see some of the best views of the Matterhorn.
-However, if you want to see the Alps up close, you must ascend to higher elevations.
-Take a cogwheel train to the summit of the Gornergrat, a rocky ridge that runs alongside the Matterhorn.
-The 30-minute scenic trip is stunning, with tantalizing glimpses of the majestic Matterhorn.
-On the way back from Gornegrat, you can get down at Rotenboden station for a short 15-minute hike to Rifflesee Lake.
-The lake is a photographer’s fantasy, with a flawless inverted mirror-image of the Matterhorn reflected on its shining surface.
-You can have a picnic there because the trains operate at 50-minute intervals.
-Return to Zermatt by train or take a stroll through the town (2 hours walk).
-If you want to go hiking or skiing, you have several possibilities depending on your skillset.
-Stay in Zermatt for the night.
+On the way back from Gornegrat, stop at Rotenboden station for a short 15-minute walk to Rifflesee Lake.
+The lake is a photographer’s dream, reflecting a flawless inverted mirror image of the Matterhorn on its gleaming surface.
+Because the trains run at 50-minute intervals, you can have a picnic there.
+Return to Zermatt by train or walk through the town (2 hours).
+If you want to go hiking or skiing, you have several options depending on your skill level.
+Spend the night in Zermatt.

-Switzerland Itinerary, Day 5:– Matterhorn Glacier
+Switzerland Itinerary, Day 5:– MATTERHORN GLACIER

-Switzerland Itinerary, Day 6:- Travel to Montreux
+Switzerland Itinerary, Day 6:- MONTREUX

 By Train: 2 hours 40 minutes / By Car: 2 hours

-Switzerland Itinerary, Day 7:– Travel to Geneva
+Switzerland Itinerary, Day 7:- GENEVA

 By Train: 1 hour 5 minutes / By Car: 1 hour 15 minutes